Decoding Kernel Responses in Solidity

 Was this helpful?

-This page is dedicated for explaining how to decode the responses from kernel(s) in your Solidity smart contract.
+This page explains how to decode responses from kernel(s) in your Solidity smart contract.
 The decoding part of Solidity plays a crucial role in both your smart contract and Token Authority.
-Following methods from this page would allow your smart contract and/or Token Authority to see the responses from kernels.
+Following the methods presented on this page will allow your smart contract and/or Token Authority to see the responses from kernels.

-It is worth mentioning that the decoding part can be used in both TA and registered smart contract.
+It is worth mentioning that the decoding section can be used for both TA and registered smart contracts.

-As we can see from the figure above, the return type of this on-chain kernel is uint256 type.
+As we can see from the figure above, the Function Return Type of this on-chain kernel is uint256.

-The decoding part of Solidity would be in the snippet.
+The decoding part of Solidity is shown in the example snippet below.

 The names of variables from the off-chain response matter.